Enigmatic-Smile/docs/stream/sdks/react-native/reference-v2.md

 Default value: `[Fidel.CardScheme.visa, Fidel.CardScheme.mastercard, Fidel.CardScheme.americanExpress]`

-> Important: For Expense Management use cases via Transaction Stream programs, only Visa cards are supported.
+> Important: For Stream use cases via Transaction Stream programs, only Visa cards are supported.
 So you need to set this property to `[Fidel.CardScheme.visa]`.

 Sets a list of supported card schemes.
 If a card scheme is supported, cardholders will be able to enroll and verify their card.
 If a card scheme is not in the list, then the cardholders will see an error message while typing or pasting the unsupported card number.